tytydraco/yessleep/out/Count_Jims_Fortean_Freakshow_Part_6.md

 I waited.
 Siouxsie was due any minute.
 This… child, though, was certainly making a statement.
 The way the tiny, fabric-covered hands expertly maneuvered a forkful of syrup-drenched waffle into the unseen maw beneath the hood was almost hypnotic.
 I found myself wondering if this was some new, remarkably efficient method of resource depletion I hadn't encountered.
 Perhaps a juvenile cryptid with an insatiable sweet tooth?
 The sheer volume was… noteworthy.

 A cough broke my reverie.
 A tall woman with tired eyes and a no-nonsense aura stood beside the booth.
-Dr. Eliza Vance.
+Dr. [Redacted] Vance.
 I straightened, a mild surprise flickering behind my spectacles.
 Before I could formulate a greeting, a small, fabric-draped hand tugged at Vance’s sleeve.
 The hooded figure from the counter.

 “Count Jim?” a muffled voice emanated from beneath the black fabric.
 “Took you long enough.
 Though you’re be easy to spot in your getup.”